Code-Institute-Submissions/cigarist/TESTING.md

 registered or inputs an incorrect username or password, then a message will flash up at the top of the page to let the user know this.
 However if correctly logged in a user is taken to their own profile page.
 There is also a register link at the bottom of the login page.
-This can be used if a none registered user lands accidentally on the login and gives the user a chance to login and upload their own reviews.
+This can be used if a none registered user lands accidentally on the login page and gives the user a chance to login and upload their own reviews.

 #### profile.html
 When a user succesfully logs in they are navigated to their own profile page.
 A user will know it is their own